Quick Answer

 At this point, speed comes from narrowing commitment, not from reading one more ranking.
 Pick one primary city and one backup now, then run the same checklist on both before any non-refundable payment.
 That keeps momentum without forcing a weak commitment.

-This pack cannot rank cities because it is built from EU VAT administration pages, not city-level relocation evidence.
+Available compliance guidance covers EU VAT administration, not city-level relocation evidence, so no definitive city ranking is available from that source alone.
 Use a shortlist first, then validate legal and admin fit before payment.

 Choose by execution risk, not weather photos.
 If EU cross-border VAT treatment may apply, start SME prior notification early and plan around the 35 working days registration timeline.

 Visa fit comes first because it decides whether the move can happen at all.
-Cost and internet quality still matter, but this pack does not provide supported city-level comparisons for either.
+Cost and internet quality still matter, but supported city-level comparisons for either are not available from compliance sources alone.

 These sources do not support city-by-city Schengen strategy.
 As a practical workflow, separate EU and non-EU options in your proof folder, and verify each requirement against official rules before payment.